yunghanjeong/diabetic_readmission_prediction/README.md

     |    ├── ICM9_reference                                 # ICM9 code for reference
-    ├── image                                               # contains all visualization and local images ├── model                                               # conatain all final models and feature info ├── notebooks                                           # contains all work notebooks
+    ├── image                                               # contains all visualization and local images ├── model                                               # conatain all final models and feature info ├── source                                              # all functions used for data cleaning ├── notebooks                                           # contains all work notebooks
     |    ├── data_preparation.ipynb                         # data clean and feature engineering
     |    ├── diabetes_readmission_model.ipynb               # model building and tuning